Pro Se Litigant

 Courts affirm the proposition that any citizen who falsely and maliciously informs the police that someone has committed a crime may be taken to have procured the charge or initiated the prosecution – even though it was the police who laid the charge.
 The tort of false arrest or malicious prosecution will succeed, even if the citizen did not act alone and single-handed to initiate the prosecution, to the exclusion of the police.

 After his daughter's car accident, Boulanger, for his own personal benefit, instructed Constable Stephens to prepare a supplementary report of the accident.
 Boulanger, a public official, was convicted of breach of trust.
-His appeals reached the Supreme Court where Boulanger argued that he only wanted a more complete report of the accident.
+Boulanger appealed his conviction all the way up to the Supreme Court, where he argued he had only sought a more complete report of the car accident.
 The SCC put his action down to an “error in judgement” and reversed the conviction.

 The court carefully considered the ‘what if’s’ of the case, and said: If Boulanger had asked Cst.
 Stephens to put a particular content into his report, that would amount to a betrayal of the public trust.
-There would equal liability if a person put false content into their own report, then gave the report to police.
+Equal liability would apply if a person put false content into their own report, then gave the report to police.
 A report is actionable if:

 In law malicious prosecution, and initiation of a prosecution, are separate watertight compartments.
 Both hinge on false information, but malicious prosecution has a special checklist called the ‘Nelles Test.’
 Most malicious prosecution cases arise when a Police Officer or Prosecutor is driven by an over-zealous nature or a conflict-of-interest.